2017–18 Southern Miss Lady Eagles basketball team

-The 2017–18 Southern Miss Lady Eagles basketball team represents the University of Southern Mississippi during the 2017–18 NCAA Division I women's basketball season.
-The Lady Eagles, led by fourteenth year head coach Joye Lee-McNelis, play their home games at Reed Green Coliseum and were members of Conference USA.
+The 2017–18 Southern Miss Lady Eagles basketball team represented the University of Southern Mississippi during the 2017–18 NCAA Division I women's basketball season.
+The Lady Eagles, led by fourteenth year head coach Joye Lee-McNelis, played their home games at Reed Green Coliseum and were members of Conference USA.
 They finished the season 15–15, 7–9 in C-USA play to finish in a 3 way tie for seventh place.
 They lost in the first round of the C-USA women's tournament to UTEP.